-- (1) The Minister may make such regulations as he thinks fit for the purposes of this Act. - (2) Any regulations made under subsection (1) may provide for - (a) the levying of fees and charges; and - (b) the amendment of the Schedule.
-(Amended by Act No. 1 of 2009)
+- The Minister may make such regulations as he thinks fit for the purposes of this Act. - (2) Any regulations made under subsection (1) may provide for - - (a) the levying of fees and charges; and - (b) the amendment of the Schedules.